Young JQA and the preacher who hated dancing

 Hoofing in Haverhill

 Harvard agreed to test him again if he beefed up his skills, so he was shipped off to live with his auntie and uncle in Bel-Air Haverhill, Massachusetts in the winter of 1786 for some hardcore tutoring.
-The boy used to hobnobbing with European elites soon found out Haverhill was no Paris.
-It did have one thing going for it, though – dances.
+The boy used to hobnobbing with European elites soon found out Haverhill was no Paris, but it did have one thing going for it – dances.

-The frequent dances gave Adams many opportunities to mingle with the town’s young ladies before going home to do one of his favorite things – making chauvinistic judgments in his diary.
-His brutally honest entries read like a snotty male counterpart to Jane Austen:
+The frequent dances gave Adams many opportunities to mingle with the town’s young ladies before going home to do one of his favorite things: making chauvinistic judgments in his diary.
+Entries like this one read like a snotty male counterpart to Jane Austen:

 “Miss Fletcher appears to be about twenty… but unfortunately she is in love, and unless the object of her affections is present she loses all her spirits, grows dull and unsociable, and can be pleased with nothing….
 And as I found she could talk only in monosyllables, I was glad to change my partner.
 Miss Coats is not in love, and is quite sociable.
 Her manners are not exactly what I should wish for a friend of mine; yet she is agreeable.
-I am not obliged with her both to make and support the conversation; and moreover, what is very much to her favour, she is an only daughter and her father has money.”
+I am not obliged with her both to make and support the conversation; and moreover, what is very much to her favor, she is an only daughter and her father has money.”

 Dances helped John Quincy Adams practice his pride and prejudice and break up his tedious studying.
 For him, they made Haverhill habitable.
-There was just one problem: the town’s imposing Baptist preacher who was “violently opposed to dancing” and wanted it banned.
+But there was one problem…the town’s imposing Baptist preacher who was “violently opposed to dancing” and wanted it banned.